rberger/AutoFFI/README.md

 different programs, most importantly between C/C++ programs and scripting languages.

-The following is an example of a C-style specification which gets converted to a Tansit JSON file;:
+The following is an example of a C-style specification which gets converted to a Tansit JSON file:

 ```c
 typedef cons char* PhoneNum;